Preparing for Test Day

 on their scheduled test dates.
 The testing location must be indoors, well lit, free of background noise and disruptions.
 Ensure the chosen location is tidy and comfortable.
 No recording devices (such as cell phones, etc.) and note taking materials (such as pen and paper, etc.) may be present in the room.
 Workstations must be completely cleared off, and all items stored below must be moved.
 Personal identification must be in an accessible spot.
 Breaks are not permitted during the testing appointments, so make sure to eat, hydrate, and use the bathroom before accessing the appointment.

 When completing the CELBAN CBT at a test site similar security measures will apply.
 All personal items must be locked in a locker.
-To learn more about the test centre experience and Prometric's COVID-19 protocols, please click here
+To learn more about the test centre experience, please click here

 Ethical Exam Behaviour